AuburnSounds/Dplug/README.md

 - [Panagement](https://www.auburnsounds.com/products/Panagement.html) by Auburn Sounds
 - [Tarabia Distortion](http://smaolab.org/product/tarabia-distortion/) by SMAOLAB

+Increase quality and reduce time-to-market with commercial audio DSP in the [DSP Asset Store](DSP_Asset_Store.md).

-Become one happy [DPlug contributor](https://github.com/AuburnSounds/Dplug/graphs/contributors) by submitting issues and pull-requests, and come talk with us on the [D Language Discord](https://discord.gg/QZtGZUw) to learn more and meet your peers DPlug users!
+Become one happy [Dplug contributor](https://github.com/AuburnSounds/Dplug/graphs/contributors) by submitting issues and pull-requests, and come talk with us on the [D Language Discord](https://discord.gg/QZtGZUw) to learn more and meet your peers Dplug users!

 ### Release notes